wyne-ybanez/personal-portfolio-master/README.md

 ## Design

 ### Colour Scheme
-- The overall project will have a black background.
+- The overall project will use the colors turquoise, sky-blue, dark gray and white.
-- The two main contrasting colours for the project is blue green and blue with white texts.
+- The two main contrasting colours for the project are turquoise and blue.
+This will be complimented with dark and white background/texts.

 ### Fonts
 - Montserrat is the font used for the body, it looks clean and professional.